-For many years, the City of Moab has heavily subsidized our Aquatic and Fitness Center (MRAC), as well as youth sports programs, and the Moab Arts & Recreation Center in order to provide these important services for all of our residents.
+For many years, the City of Moab has heavily subsidized our Aquatic and Fitness Center (MRAC), as well as youth sports programs, and the Moab Arts & Recreation Center, in order to provide these important services for all of our residents.
 These combined subsidies have totaled almost $1 million annually, the bulk of which has gone to support the MRAC.
-This year, residents will have the opportunity to vote on Proposition 8, a proposed sales tax called the Recreation, Arts, & Parks Tax, or RAP Tax for short.

-- Proposition 8 adds 0.1% to the sales tax, which equals 1 penny for every $10 spent.
+- The RAP Tax adds 0.1% to the sales tax, which equals 1 penny for every $10 spent.

 - Anyone shopping in Moab will pay the tax on eligible purchases.
 Estimates from the City’s 2019 sales tax revenues show that at least 79% of all qualifying purchases in Moab are by individuals who do not reside here.
 This means the largest percentage of RAP Tax revenue will come from visitor spending.

-- Funds generated from Proposition 8 are reserved for specific projects including recreation programs, cultural arts programs, and parks.
+- Funds generated from the RAP Tax are reserved solely for specific projects including recreation programs, cultural arts programs, and parks.

 The tax will add 0.1% to the taxes charged by Moab hotels, nightly rentals, restaurants, shops, and other businesses.
 Groceries are exempt from the tax.
-The tax would increase Moab’s sales tax rate from 8.75% to 8.85%.
+The tax increases Moab’s sales tax rate from 8.75% to 8.85%.
 This equals 1 penny for every $10 spent.

 Based on sales tax revenues from 2019, the tax could generate $300,000 to $400,000 in additional revenue for the City.
 The amount of revenue depends entirely on sales for any given year.